mshade/kronic/README.md

 ```

 > **Note**
-> You may need to ensure permissions on the kubeconfig file are readable to the `kronic` user (uid 3000).
+> You may need to ensure permissions on the kubeconfig file are readable to the `kronic` user (uid 3000): `chmod +r ~/.kube/config`.
 You may also mount a specific kubeconfig file into place, ie: `-v $HOME/.kube/kronic.yaml:/home/kronic/.kube/config`

+For detailed instructions on running integration tests locally, see [TESTING.md](./TESTING.md).

 ## Design